kmuthupa/hubot-at-oncall/README.md

 ## Sample Interactions

 ```
-malcom>> There appears to be something wrong with the engine. @oncall
+malcolm>> There appears to be something wrong with the engine. @oncall
 hubot>> @kaylee ^^^^
 kaylee>> Not to fret Cap'n.
 I'm on it.
 ```